Campgrounds & RV Parks

 If driving is your plan, be ready for unforgettable vistas as you drive the historic roads and highways into or out of Haines, all known as the “scenic route”.
 Bringing your accommodation with you and finding a place to camp for the night won’t be a problem.
 Wake up to the sounds of birds chirping while meetings are around a campfire and the only deadline is when to roast marshmallows.
 Everyone needs to disconnect now and then so forget your day job just for a time and spend the night at nature’s doorstep under a blanket of stars.

 - Chilkoot State Park is 10 miles Northeast on Lutak Road past the Alaska Marine Highway Ferry Terminal.

 - Chilkat State Park is 10 miles South on Mud Bay Road past the cannery, the road going in is a 14% grade dirt road.

-- Mosquito Lake State Park is 27 miles North on the Haines Highway, only 5 sites.
+- Mosquito Lake State Park is 27 miles North on the Haines Highway, only 5 sites, but NO restrooms available.

 - Portage Cove Campground is PERMANENTLY CLOSED.

 As for private campgrounds there are two out towards the Chilkoot State Park: